Koonorigan

 Koonorigan (sometimes referred to as Konorigan) is a village in northeastern New South Wales, Australia in the City of Lismore local government area.
+It is 18.3 km north of the regional centre of Lismore.

+It is on the traditional lands of the Widjabul/Wia-bal people of the Bundjalung nation who are the traditional owners.

 Culture

 Koonorigan has a community hall, dating from at least 1931.